Defense industry of Taiwan: After World War 2

+21st century

 In 2014 the Aerospace Industrial Development Corporation was privatized with the government retaining a 39% stake and the National Chung-Shan Institute of Science and Technology was made an administrative corporation of the government rather than a constituent of the Armaments Bureau.

 Under DPP President Tsai Ing-wen, there was a renewed focus on indigenous manufacturing, particularly of air and naval defense.
 President Tsai has also increased the military budget.

 Taiwan's defense industry has seen significant growth, aligning with the ruling party's goals set in 2014 to revitalize domestic weapons production.
 Recent milestones include the unveiling of a fighter jet trainer prototype and the initiation of Taiwan's first homegrown submarine project.
 These developments not only contribute to Taiwan's economy but also enhance its self-defense capabilities.
 The government has matched military needs with local companies' capabilities and has steadily increased the defense budget, with 2020 marking a record high.

 In 2021 Ministry of National Defense launched an initiative to recruit foreign workers to permanent jobs in Taiwan to address local talent shortages.
 The initiative also aims to address disruption stemming from the churn of contracted foreign technicians and advisors.

 In 2022, 800 combat drones manufactured by DronesVision were transferred to Ukraine through Poland for use during the Russian invasion of Ukraine.

 Taiwanese company JC Tech has created a "Taiwanese Switchblade" suicide drone called the Flyingfish.
 After a while, NCSIST also demonstrated a loitering munition made indigenously.
 Following the widespread use of drones in the Russian invasion of Ukraine, the official drone development program was expanded to include non-state owned companies as prime contractors for the first time.
 The government views drones as a destabilizing technology whose adoption would allow Taiwan to asymmetrically counter the threat from the PLA.
 The government has designated both drone and drone component manufacturing as strategic industrial focuses.
 In 2023 Taiwanese drone component manufacturing self sufficiency stood at 70-80%.

 Missile production is extensive with annual production surpassing 1,000 units in 2023, this included the Wan Chien, HF-2E, and HF-3 among others.
 The government and private manufacturers have been eying the global market as a way to build enough scale in the drone industry to effectively compete with China.

 In July 2025 China placed a number of Taiwanese defense companies on an export control list due to their work for the Taiwanese military.
 The move was largely symbolic and part of a wider Chinese push to limit Taiwan's defense industry.